NoJokeFNA/mc-protection/SETUP.md

 <hr>

 ## <img src="https://cdn.discordapp.com/emojis/766676779049418762.webp?size=96&quality=lossless" width="3%"> <b> Aegis</b>
- - With Aegis, you are protected by 2 basic checks (drop + captcha), which certainly don't bypass all bots, but you have to buy a subscription of 15+ euros - if it's not even false advertising.
+ - With Aegis, you are protected by two basic checks (drop and captcha), which certainly don't bypass all bots, but you have to buy a subscription of 15+ euros - if it's not even false advertising.
  - Through umpteen other checks, as well as logical processors that check if it's a bot, you can also be extra protected again.
- - If you use our captcha feature, you may have to install one package to your system: `sudo apt-get install font-manager`
+ - If you use our captcha feature, you may have to install one package on your system: `sudo apt-get install font-manager`
    - If you face any issues with this, try the following solutions:
      - Install `libfontconfig1` and/or `fontconfig` and/or `libxtst6` to your system: `sudo apt-get install <package-name>`
      - Add `-Djava.awt.headless=true` to your startup flags (`java -Xmx... ... -Djava.awt.headless=true -jar BungeeCord.jar`)